otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 ## 4. Handling files and folders robustly

 Real applications don't control what's on the user's file system.
 A folder might not exist yet, a file might be missing, or the user might not have permission to write somewhere.
-This is Week 01's `try`/`catch` habit, applied more carefully to files specifically.
-You'll build on this further with custom, purpose-built exceptions once you reach the Debugging and Unit Testing week.
+This is Module 01's `try`/`catch` habit, applied more carefully to files specifically.
+You'll build on this further with custom, purpose-built exceptions once you reach the Debugging and Unit Testing module.

 ### 4.1 Building paths safely